Track: Health and Well-Being

 American Heart Association

-Kimberly D. Allen Wright is a national senior manager with the American Heart Association and is an experienced leader with a track record of success in developing structural alignment, leading change initiatives and delivering innovative strategic solutions for both profit and nonprofit organizations.
+Kimberly D. Allen Wright is a national director with the American Heart Association and is an experienced leader with a track record of success in developing structural alignment, leading change initiatives and delivering innovative strategic solutions for both profit and nonprofit organizations.

 Wright is a graduate of North Carolina A&T State University with a degree in banking and finance.
 She is an active member of several volunteer organizations, including Alpha Kappa Alpha Sorority, and serves on the board of the Junior League of Atlanta and the National Black College Alumni Hall of Fame.
 She also served on the Visitors Board at her alma mater and the advisory board for the Allen Etiquette Institute.
 In 2002, Upscale Magazine named Wright one of 10 Power Brokers of the Millennium.